zenoss/ZenPacks.zenoss.ZenPackLib/docs/command-line-reference.rst

 version
 *******

-The *version* command prints the zenpacklib version.
+The *---version* switch prints the zenpacklib version.

 Example usage: